JAlcocerT/JAlcocerT/content/blog/dev-cool-hugo.md

 ---
-title: "Hugo can also be cool"
+title: "HUGO can also be cool"
 date: 2025-08-05
 draft: false
 tags: ["Dev","SSG","Photo-Gallery","Flask CMS"]